 There are a lot of different reasons for using a file upload form.
 Let’s take a look at a few of them:

-Step 0: Choose a Contact Form Plugin for WordPress
+Choose a Form Plugin for WordPress

 1. Easy to Use: